 - Getting replacement heads is not always that easy.

 - Not all studies found that they removed more plaque.
-A lot of their effectiveness is tied into your brushing technique.
+A lot of their effectiveness is tied to your brushing technique.

 - A chargeable option might not work for people needing to travel a lot because different plugs, etc. are used in different countries.